pyblish/pyblish-endpoint/README.md

         }
 ```

-As frontends developer wider requirements, this interface will expand with both mandatory and optional methods, ultimately facilitating for a separation between frontend and Pyblish; regardless of its host.
+As frontends develop wider requirements, this interface will expand with both mandatory and optional methods, ultimately facilitating for a separation between frontend and Pyblish; regardless of its host.

 ### Examples